Sabudana Kheer (Indian Tapioca Pudding)

 Storage Suggestions

-Sabudana Kheer will last in the fridge for about 3 to 4 days when stored in an airtight container.
+Sabudana Kheer will last in the fridge for 3 to 4 days when stored in an airtight container.

 You can serve it chilled or heat it in a pan or microwave until nice and warm.